shailenmishra/teaching-docs/engl1j/schedule.md

 - In-class work time to research about your topic idea and tweak your topic idea if necessary
 - Discussion of "Speaking a Shared Language" in *OTW*

+{: .homework }
-> Homework: 1) Continue research on your topic idea and start composing P2- Outline; 2) Read the assigned readings for next class
+> 1) Continue research on your topic idea and start composing P2- Outline; 2) Read the assigned readings for next class

 ### Mar 19